 Use Tools to Execute Specifications Outside of BDD

-Increasingly often, I see teams and organizations adding a tool to create executable specifications (e.g., Cucumber, SpecFlow or HipTest) to their test automation stack, even when these specifications have not been created through discussion as the BDD process recommends.
+Increasingly often, I see teams and organizations adding a tool to create executable specifications (e.g., Cucumber , SpecFlow or HipTest ) to their test automation stack, even when these specifications have not been created through discussion as the BDD process recommends.
 The rationale behind this decision is often that ‘it makes our automated tests readable for everybody.'

 Now, finding a way to make the scope and the intent of your automated tests readable and understandable to everybody (and by ‘everybody’, what’s usually meant is ‘people that can’t or rather don’t want to read code’) is definitely a good idea.
 But before you add a tool to create and run executable specifications to your solution, please consider that:

-• Creating executable specifications with the sole intent to drive and document automated tests can easily lead to specifications that aren’t all that readable anymore, vastly reducing or even nullifying the added value that this added abstraction layer intended to produce in the first place
+These executable specifications form another layer of abstraction in your test automation code, and as any other layer, it needs to be maintained, which takes time and effort Creating executable specifications with the sole intent to drive and document automated tests can easily lead to specifications that aren’t all that readable anymore, vastly reducing or even nullifying the added value that this added abstraction layer intended to produce in the first place It is possible to create easily readable tests without adding an executable specification layer, by using proper abstraction techniques in your code combined with useful naming of classes, variables and methods.

 That doesn’t mean you should never make use of executable specifications when these are not created through a facilitated discussion as prescribed by BDD, but please be careful that doing so comes at a cost, and this cost should be warranted.
 What’s the intended audience for the executable specifications?
 Do they really read them?